kubernetes/website/content/en/docs/concepts/architecture/control-plane-communication.md

 {{% capture body %}}

-## Cluster to Master
+## Cluster to control plane

-All communication paths from the cluster to the master terminate at the apiserver (none of the other master components are designed to expose remote services).
+All communication paths from the cluster to the control plane terminate at the apiserver (none of the other control-plane components are designed to expose remote services).
 In a typical deployment, the apiserver is configured to listen for remote connections on a secure HTTPS port (443) with one or more forms of client [authentication](/docs/reference/access-authn-authz/authentication/) enabled.